-As a country with a dualist legal system, obligations under an international treaty to which Thailand becomes a party are not automatically enforceable within the Kingdom.
-The provisions have to be incorporated into Thai laws for them to be enforceable domestically.
-In practice, whether new domestic laws need to be enacted would be examined prior to becoming party to a treaty.
+As a country with a dualist legal system, obligations under an international treaty to which Thailand becomes a party are not automatically enforceable within Thailand.
+The provisions have to be incorporated into Thai law for them to be enforceable domestically.
+In practice, whether new domestic laws need to be enacted would be examined prior to Thailand becoming a party to a treaty.
 In a number of cases, domestic laws would already exist.
-However, if it were found that existing laws were insufficient to enact the provisions of the treaty, the government would make the necessary legislative changes in order for Thailand to be compliant with the international obligations to which it is bound.
+However, if it were found that existing laws were insufficient to enact the provisions of the treaty, the government would need to make the necessary legislative changes in order for Thailand to be compliant with the international obligations